Kanazawa’s 3-Day Festival: Hyakumangoku

 The parade culminates in front of Kanazawa Castle, where the Maedas are officially welcomed and a Noh plays are performed for the crowd on into the evening.

-As the parade ends, the roads are flooded with more than 12,500 (only 4,000 this year as an infection prevention measure) dancers, volunteers and performers from the city occupy the street in a massive swirl of movement for two solid hours.
+As the parade ends, the roads are flooded with more than 10,000 dancers, volunteers and performers from the city occupy the street in a massive swirl of movement for two solid hours.
 Jump in with some of the tourist-welcoming groups and follow along with the traditional dance steps of the Kaga region.

 If all the festivities make you hungry, you’re in luck!
 Throughout Saturday afternoon and evening, food booths and tents are open along the main roads and near Oyama Shrine for a tasty bite on the go.

-The weekend finishes off calmly in a day of rest and contemplation, as public tea ceremonies are hosted at various locations in and around Kenroku-en on Saturday and Sunday from 8:30 a.m. until 4:00 p.m.
-Same day tickets for tea services are first come first serve at 1500 yen a piece, but can be bought in advance at a discount of two for 2000 yen at select locations, including Nodaya on Tatemachi Street, just a few blocks away from Kaname accommodations.
+One such Grand Tea Ceremony is this one during the Hyakumangoku Festival, as tea ceremonies are hosted at various locations in and around Kenroku-en on Saturday and Sunday from 8:30 a.m. until 4:00 p.m.
+Same day tickets for tea services are first come first serve at 1500 yen a piece, but can be bought in advance at a discount of two for 2000 yen at select locations, including Nodaya on Tatemachi Street, just a few blocks away from Kaname Inn Tatemachi.

 Water is ceremoniously drawn from Kanazawa’s own sacred well at Kanazawa Shrine, near the back of Kenroku-en Garden and brought to Seisonkaku Villa.
-Tea ceremonies performed outside.
+Tea-related ceremonies performed outside.

 Shinto prayers begin at Oyama Shrine.